 If your travel nursing assignment wish list includes pristine beaches, world-class dining, rich history and outdoor recreation, South Carolina may be the assignment for you.
-The Palmetto State also offers an abundance of opportunities for nurses, given its status as one of 29 Nurse Licensure Compact (NLC) states and high demand for nursing professionals.
+The Palmetto State also offers an abundance of opportunities for nurses, given its status as a Nurse Licensure Compact (NLC) state and high demand for nursing professionals.

 Read on to learn more about travel nursing in South Carolina.